-OFFENSE Felony Conviction (Years) Other Conviction (Years) Crimes Against Persons Assault-Related Offenses 10 3 General Definition: An unlawful attack by one person upon another.
-10 3 Family-Related Offenses, Non-Violent General Definition: Unlawful, non-violent acts by a family member (or legal guardian) that threatens the physical, mental, or economic well- 5 3 being morals of another family member that are not classifiable as other offenses, such as Assault, Incest and Statutory Rape, etc. Homicide-Related Offenses General Definition: The killing of one human being by another.
-1st Degree Murder 20 Vehicular Homicide, 2 nd or 3 rd degree manslaughter 10 Kidnapping/Abduction-Related Offenses General Definition: The unlawful seizure, transportation, and/or 10 3 detention of a person against his/her will or of a minor without the consent of his/her custodial parent(s) or legal guardian.
-Sex-Related Offenses, Forcible General Definition: Any sexual act directed against another person, forcibly and/or against that person's will, or not forcibly or against the 10 3 person's will in instances where the victim is incapable of giving consent.
+Offense Felony Conviction (Years) Other Conviction (Years) Crimes Against Persons Assault-Related Offenses General Definition: An unlawful attack by one person upon another.
+10 3 Family-Related Offenses, Non-Violent General Definition: Unlawful, non-violent acts by a family member (or legal guardian) that threatens the physical, mental, or economic well-being morals of another family member that are not classifiable as other offenses, such as Assault, Incest and Statutory Rape, etc. 5 3 Homicide-Related Offenses General Definition: The killing of one human being by another.
+1st Degree Murder 20 Vehicular Homicide, 2nd or 3rd degree murder, manslaughter 10 Kidnapping/Abduction-Related Offenses General Definition: The unlawful seizure, transportation, and/or detention of a person against his/her will or of a minor without the consent of his/her custodial parent(s) or legal guardian.
+10 3 Sex-Related Offenses, Forcible General Definition: Any sexual act directed against another person, forcibly and/or against that person's will, or not forcibly or against the person's will in instances where the victim is incapable of giving consent.
 (See below for lifetime sex offender registration requirements.)
-Sex-Related Offenses, Non-Forcible General Definition: Unlawful, non-forcible sexual intercourse, excluding 5 3 prostitution offenses.
-All Other Person-Related Offenses General Definition: Any offense committed against another person which causes harm to a person which does not meet specific 5 3 categories previously outlined as person-related offenses.
-Crimes Against Property Arson-Related Offenses General Definition: To unlawfully and intentionally damage or attempt 10 3 to damage any real or personal property by fire or incendiary device.
-Burglary/Breaking and Entering-Related Offenses General Definition: The unlawful entry into a building or other structure 5 3 with the intent to commit a felony or a theft.
-Motor Vehicle Theft-Related Offenses General Definition: The theft of a motor vehicle.
-3 Counterfeiting/Forgery-Related Offenses General Definition: The altering, copying, or imitation of something, without authority or right, with the intent to deceive or defraud by 5 3 passing the copy or thing altered or imitated as that which is original or genuine or the selling, buying, or possession of an altered, copied, or imitated thing with the intent to deceive or defraud.
-Embezzlement/Bribery-Related Offenses 5 3
+10 3 Sex-Related Offenses, Non-Forcible General Definition: Unlawful, non-forcible sexual intercourse, excluding prostitution offenses.
+5 3 All Other Person-Related Offenses General Definition: Any offense committed against another person which causes harm to a person which does not meet specific categories previously outlined as person-related offenses.
+5 3